Ax-Schanuel and strong minimality for the $j$-function: Introduction

 \begin{theorem} All strongly minimal sets in $\mathcal{K}_C$ are non-orthogonal to $C$. \end{theorem}

-Most of our observations on pairs of algebraically closed fields are well known and we merely present our approach as a prelude to the aforementioned classification of strongly minimal sets in $j$-reducts.
+{Although we have not seen this theorem in the literature, we believe it is well known to experts.
+In fact, as we will see, it easily follows from some basic observations on pairs of algebraically closed fields.
+Thus, we merely present our proof of Theorem \ref{thm:pairs-dichotomy} as a prelude to the aforementioned classification of strongly minimal sets in $j$-reducts.}

+The paper is organised as follows.
+In Section \ref{jBackground} we give a brief account of the $j$-function.
+Section \ref{Part 1} is the ``first part'' of the paper where we study strong minimality and geometric triviality of certain definable sets in $\DCF_0$.
+Section \ref{Part 2}, the ``second part'', is devoted to the classification of strongly minimal sets in $j$-reducts of $\DCF_0$.
+Appendix \ref{A} contains some preliminaries on strongly minimal sets.